RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-scaffold.md

 aliases:
 ---

-Generate configuration files for RDI and Debezium (when ingesting data to Redis)
+Generates configuration files for RDI and Debezium (when ingesting data to Redis)

 ## Usage